 There are currently six species of native frogs listed as being found in the Adelaide and Mount Lofty Ranges.
-In addition, Peron's Tree Frog has also become established in the region.
-The Southern Bell Frog was introduced into in the 1960s but it has not been recorded here since the mid-1980s (it is still found in the Murray Valley, South East South Australia, Tasmania, Victoria and New South Wales).
+In addition, the Southern Bell Frog was introduced into the area in the 1960s but it has not been recorded here since the mid-1980s (it is still found in the Murray Valley, South East South Australia, Tasmania, Victoria and New South Wales).